-It’s so easy to get caught up in our children’ lives and forget to nurture our own needs.
-We love them so much, and get so much out of them, but it is to our detriment if we also fail to identify what we need for ourselves.
-We need to have hobbies, passions and friends who help us develop as individuals outside of parenthood.
+It’s so easy to get caught up in our childrens’ lives and forget to nurture our own needs.
+We love them so much and get so much out of them, but it is to our detriment if we also fail to identify what we need for ourselves.
+We need to have hobbies, passions, and friends who help us develop as individuals outside of parenthood.

 Work out your problems

-When setting boundaries, it’s important to determine what is important to you, and to separate the actions you are taking from the healthy part of yourself vs. the unhealthy, scarred part of your psyche.
+When setting boundaries, it’s important to determine what is important to you, and to separate the actions you are taking from the healthy, adult, parent part of yourself vs. the unhealthy, more childlike part of your psyche.

 Very few adults don’t have some emotional scars that they live with.
 These scars can be fine if our children grow along typical paths, but if we have a child who has problems, like an eating disorder, then we need to take some time to reflect on how our scars may be impacting our ability to parent.

 Parents who have trouble setting healthy boundaries with their children often have scars in their background that require healing.
-Whether you suffer from insecure attachment with your own parents, experienced trauma as a child, or find that you struggle to manage your anger, it is a good idea to work these issues out with a trained professional who can help you process them and move on with more clarity and strength.
+Whether you suffer from insecure attachment with your own parents, experienced trauma as a child, or struggle to manage your anger, it is a good idea to work these issues out with a coach or therapist who can help you process them and move on with more clarity and strength.

 Learn to be assertive

-Most of us, especially women, do not learn how to be assertive.
-Assertiveness is a critical skill to establishing healthy boundaries and, when it is not practiced, we often fall back on instinctual aggressive or passive-aggressive behavior with our children, which are not healthy for anyone involved.
+Assertiveness is a critical skill in establishing healthy boundaries.
+When it is not practiced, we often fall back on instinctual aggressive or passive-aggressive behavior with our children, which is not healthy for anyone involved.
 Here is what each of these three styles looks like: